atlassian/data-center-helm-charts/docs/docs/containers/BAMBOO.md

 * `ATL_PROXY_NAME` (default: NONE)

-   The reverse proxy's fully qualified hostname. `CATALINA_CONNECTOR_PROXYNAME` is also supported for backwards compatability.
+   The reverse proxy's fully qualified hostname. `CATALINA_CONNECTOR_PROXYNAME` is also supported for backwards compatibility.

 * `ATL_PROXY_PORT` (default: NONE)

-   The reverse proxy's port number via which Bamboo is accessed. `CATALINA_CONNECTOR_PROXYPORT` is also supported for backwards compatability.
+   The reverse proxy's port number via which Bamboo is accessed. `CATALINA_CONNECTOR_PROXYPORT` is also supported for backwards compatibility.

 * `ATL_TOMCAT_PORT` (default: 8085)